versity/scoutfs/tests/README.md

 ## xfstests

 The last test that is run checks out, builds, and runs xfstests.
 It needs -X and -x options for the xfstests git repo and branch.
+It also needs spare devices on which to make scratch scoutfs volumes.
 The test verifies that the expected set of xfstests tests ran and passed.

+        -f /dev/vdc                             \
+        -e /dev/vdd                             \
         -X $HOME/git/scoutfs-xfstests           \
         -x scoutfs                              \